 - Accounting, reporting, risk management and internal control practices of the company

 - Qualifications, performance and independence of the external auditor

 The Audit Committee has a role in assessing the quality and integrity of reporting on sustainability performance and takes an active role in reviewing the company’s sustainability performance data.

-As a rule, the CFO, Group Controller, Corporate Director of Internal Audit and lead partner of the external auditor attend all regular meetings.
-After most Audit Committee meetings, members hold a separate meeting with only the internal auditor present, a separate meeting with only the external auditor present and sessions with only Audit Committee members in attendance.
+As a rule, the CFO, the Group Controller, the Internal Auditor and the lead partner of the external auditor attend all regular meetings.
+After most Audit Committee meetings, members hold a separate meeting with only the Internal Auditor present, a separate meeting with only the external auditor present and sessions with only Audit Committee members in attendance.

 In addition, there are regular executive sessions with only Audit Committee members and the CFO present.
 Other members of the Executive Committee attend as and when requested.
 The General Counsel reports to the Audit Committee on compliance matters at every regular Audit Committee meeting and provides a claim and liability report to the Audit Committee once a year.